Mlosyakov/edu-proj/0. KNN_first project/README.txt

-This is a very simple course project of building a very simple image recognition kNN.
+Project of building a very simple image recognition kNN from scratch.